Andrew Swan

-On January 20, 2019, Swan announced he would be seeking the federal NDP nomination in the riding of Winnipeg Centre in the 2019 Canadian federal election.
-He lost the May 31, 2019, nomination vote to community activist Leah Gazan.
-He did not seek re-election in the snap 2019 Manitoba general election, in which Minto was eliminated by electoral redistribution the previous winter.
+On January 20, 2019, Swan announced he would seek the federal NDP nomination in the riding of Winnipeg Centre in the 2019 Canadian federal election.
+He lost the nomination to community activist Leah Gazan, who went on to become the MP for Winnipeg Centre.
+He did not seek re-election in the snap 2019 Manitoba general election, at which the 2018 electoral redistribution, which eliminated Minto, took effect.